 Located with the Learning Forest, the Keppel Discovery Wetlands is a 1.8 hectare restoration of a freshwater wetland habitat.
 Opened in 2017, it recreates the freshwater eco-system that was historically found at the present-day Singapore Botanic Gardens.

-Trails and boardwalk run through the Keppel Discovery Wetlands, making it a pleasant place to visit and enjoy nature.
+Trails and boardwalk run through the wetlands, making it a pleasant place to visit and enjoy and plant life.

 The SPH Walk of Giants’ boardwalk provides visitors with a good view of the forest mid-forest level which they otherwise would not be able to see.
 They can also peer up to the canopy above and observe the natural phenomenon known as crown shyness.
 This is when the tops of individual trees do not come into contact with each other.